sylque/discpage/README.md

 - `discpage balloon category`

-  This will set the specified category (for example: _Orange Balloon_) to all topics created through DiscPage balloons.
-This category will be hidden by DiscPage, so that users don't use it outside of static pages.
+  This will set the specified category (for example: _Orange Balloon_) to all topics created from DiscPage balloons.
+This category will be hidden by DiscPage, so that users don't use it outside of balloons.
+Don't change the default security settings for this category: users must have `Reply` and `Create` access.

   In fact, you can set multiple categories in here.
 Let's call PageCat the category of the static page the balloon belongs to.
 If  there are more than